 (did you get that?
 Read it again if not!)

 Your shoulder isn't misbehaving - it's compensating, because your ribcage is held, because your breath is shallow, because your pelvis is tipped, because your feet aren't pointing the way they were designed to.
 Bones stack.
 Joints move.
 Muscles work together.
 When one part of that beautiful system falls out of alignment, the rest of you has to take up the slack, and it will, very generously, for years.
 Until it can't.
 And the place where it finally gives up isn't the place that caused it.
 That's why chasing the pain around your body never quite works.
-You're treating the symptom of a structural conversation that's been going on much further down.
+You're treating the symptom of a structural conversation that's been going on much further up or down the chain.

 The second mistake, which sits underneath the first one, is handing your body over to someone else to fix.
+With a sense of powerlessness, helplessness, and hopelessness.
 I say this as someone who spent years as the person other people came to be fixed by.
-I trained in systematic kinesiology, reflexology, clinical massage.
-I know what hands-on work can do, and I have huge respect for the practitioners I work alongside.
+I trained in systematic kinesiology, reflexology, clinical and rehabilitation massage.
+I know what hands-on work can do, and I have huge respect for the practitioners I work alongside who are helping people in this way.
 But I also know this: if every time your pain comes back you have to go and see someone, you are not free.
 You're managing.
 You're coping.
-You're on a treadmill of relief that costs you money, time, and quietly, your sense of agency over your own body.
-The chiropractor can put you back in.
-The osteopath can release the tissue.
-The physio can give you the exercises.
-But unless something changes in the way you stand, walk, sit, breathe, and hold yourself between those appointments, your body will keep walking itself straight back into the same pattern.
-That isn't a failure on your part.
-It's just what happens when no one has ever taught you, in real, felt detail, how your own body is actually meant to work.
+You're on a treadmill of relief that costs you money and time.

 So if you're reading this with something that hurts - whether it's fibromyalgia, ME, plantar fasciitis, carpal tunnel, chronic back or neck pain, migraines, IBS, or just a body that's been quietly compensating for so long you've forgotten what easy feels like - please hear me.
 You are not broken.
 Your body is not betraying you.
 It's telling you, very precisely, where the conversation needs to begin.
 The mistake isn't your pain.
 The mistake is treating the loudest place and ignoring the whole, intelligent, extraordinary structure that's been holding you up around it.
 There is another way.
 It's slower, it's kinder, it's more honest, and it puts you back in charge of your own bones.
 That's the work.
 That's The Ixchel System.
 And it's why we're here.